ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 | Recovery of configuration | Recovery will be conducted in the original data center after the infrastructure is available.
 If long-term outage occurs, offsite recovery is conducted. | |
 | Recovery of workloads | Restore capabilities are available in normal operations.
 For configuration restores, customer restore services will be provided after the infrastructure is available.
 If an offsite recovery is required, IBM works with the customer to help recover. | Restore systems from the configured backup jobs. |
 {: row-headers}
 {: caption="Table 8.
-Responsibilities for disaster recovery for VMware Solutions Shared" caption-side="top"}
+Responsibilities for disaster recovery for VMware Solutions Shared" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-disaster-recovery-shared-table}